 Harvesting these main crop potatoes requires two steps before they stored: digging up and curing.

-Signs Your Potato Plant is Ready to Harvest
+Signs Your Potatoes Are Ready to Harvest

 As the cooler weather sets in, the potato plant’s foliage usually starts to yellow and brown and die off and that is a big hint that harvest time is near.
 This is not to be mistaken with potato plant diseases or disorders: die off is a gradual, natural process.